-- 1. Any felony; - 2.
-Any offense for which the penalty is greater than one-year imprisonment; - 3.
-Section 9(b) of an act for the preservation of the public peace and the protection of property within the District of Columbia, approved July 29, 1892 (27 Stat.
-324; D.C.
-Code § 22-1312(b)) (lewd, indecent, or obscene acts (knowingly in the presence of a child under the age of 16 years)); - Section 872 of an act to establish a code of law for the District of Columbia, approved March 3, 1901 (31 Stat.
-1189; D.C.
-Code § 22-2201) (certain obscene activities involving minors); - 5.
-Section 3 of the District of Columbia Protection of Minors Act of 1982, effective March 9, 1983 (D.C.
-Law 4-173; D.C.
-Code § 22-3102) (sexual performances using minors); - 6.
-Section 205 of the Anti-Sexual Abuse Act of 1994, effective May 23, 1995 (D.C.
-Law 10-257; D.C.
-Code § 22-3006) (misdemeanor sexual abuse); - 7.
-Section 209a of the Anti-Sexual Abuse Act of 1994, effective April 24, 2007 (D.C.
-Law 16-306; D.C.
-Code § 22-3010.01) (misdemeanor sexual abuse of a child or minor); and - 8.
+Law Enforcement Agencies The Metropolitan Police Department, the Office of the Attorney General for the District of Columbia, prosecutors, or any other governmental agency that has the authority to investigate, make arrests for, prosecute, or adjudicate District of Columbia criminal or delinquency offenses.
+The term "law enforcement agencies" includes law enforcement agencies that have entered into cooperative agreements with the Metropolitan Police Department pursuant to DC Code § 5-133.17, to the extent the law enforcement agency is acting pursuant to such a cooperative agreement.
+CSOSA is a Federal Law Enforcement agency.
+Qualifying DC 1.
+Any felony; Offenses Any relong; Any offense for which the penalty is greater than one year imprisonment; Section 9(b) of an act for the preservation of the public peace and the protection of property within the District of Columbia, approved July 29, 1892 (27 Stat.
+324; DC Code § 22-1312(b)) (lewd, indecent, or obscene acts (knowingly in the presence of a child under the age of 16 years)); Section 872 of an act to establish a code of law for the District of Columbia, approved March 3, 1901 (31 Stat.
+1189; DC Code § 22-2201) (certain obscene activities involving minors); Section 3 of the District of Columbia Protection of Minors Act of 1982, effective March 9, 1983 (DC Law 4-173; DC Code § 22-3102) (sexual performances using minors); 6.
+Section 205 of the Anti-Sexual Abuse Act of 1994, effective May 23, 1995 (DC Law 10-257; DC Code § 22-3006) (misdemeanor sexual abuse); Section 209a of the Anti-Sexual Abuse Act of 1994, effective April 24, 2007 (DC Law 16-306; DC Code § 22-3010.01) (misdemeanor sexual abuse of a child or minor); and 8.
 Attempt or conspiracy to commit any of the offenses listed in paragraphs 1 through 7.
+Rapid DNA Instruments Instrumentation that carries out a fully automated process to derive a DNA analysis from a DNA sample.